 ♦ Reality is Constituted Intentionally

 This is an essential assertion for affirming the intuitions.
-Without it, none of them can be affirmed without the assertion of magic or supernaturalism.
+Without it, none of them can be affirmed without the addition of magic or supernaturalism.
 What I mean by “constituted” is how this reality comes to be and proceeds.
 If reality is constituted non-intentionally then we end up with an autonomic reality.
 This includes everything, including human beings.
 Things just happen with no purpose or freedom.
 In the non-intentional worldview, reality is constituted by laws and chance.
 This is the predominant (though not necessarily warranted) interpretation, often inferred from empirical investigations (science).
 TDLC says there are no laws or chance.
 Every event in this reality occurs freely and intentionally.
 This includes both the regularities and novelties we see.
 Some detailed essays on this are: The Theological Implications of Quantum Mechanics and How is Reality Constituted?.

 This, of course, implies there is a constituting agent which I call God who intentionally and freely determines every event.
 So, there is a meaning and purpose for everything that happens.
 Now, an immediate reaction to this assertion could be that this rules out free will for humans and other creatures.
 This reaction would be warranted if no other assertions are made.
 I’ll get to those other assertions shortly.